 If you would like to learn how to heal the body without pharmaceutical drugs, I would highly recommend Dr. Joe Dispenza’s book You Are the Placebo: Making Your Mind Matter, which combines the latest research in neuroscience, biology, psychology and quantum physics to demystify the placebo effect.
 This book may be the only prescription you will ever need.

 It is a big difference between thinking that you are a hopeless victim of an illness and recognizing that your body can heal itself with the right support.
 You are the gatekeeper of your mind and it is your responsibility to optimize your body self-healing mechanisms and listen to your intuition of what your body needs to be healed.

 If you have any questions or would like to share your experience, please leave a comment below…

-If you enjoyed reading this post, feel free to share it with friends and communities on Social Media using the social media icons below this post.
+If you enjoyed reading this post, feel free to share it with friends on Social Media using the social media icons below this post.

 This post may contain affiliate links.
 Please read my disclosure for more info.